 Our guidance sets out possible ways that our standards may be met but it’s not a series of standards and expectations for what ‘must’ be done.
 Our standards can be met in other ways, as long as they’re fulfilled, upholds public protection and supports students to meet their learning outcomes and our standards.

-Our practice learning scenarios can help you understand how our new standards of proficiency will work and should be implemented in the real world.
+Our practice learning scenarios can help you understand how our standards of proficiency will work and should be implemented in the real world.